zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 * ARM Micro JTAG Connector, Model: `ARM-JTAG-20-10`_

-* While using the USB port for power does work, it is recommended that the 7V-12V barrel connector be used when working with the JTAG connector.
+* The USB port for power will work; however, we recommend the 7V-12V barrel connector be used when working with the JTAG connector.

 * :ref:`The Zephyr SDK <zephyr_sdk>`

-* If you wish to grab any data off the serial port, you will need a TTY to USB adaptor.
-There are two the Zephyr team has tested and found to work.
-Both will require male to male jumper cables to connect to the Arduino 101 board.
+* If you wish to grab any data off the serial port, you will need a TTY-to-USB adaptor.
+Two kinds the Zephyr team has tested and found to work are listed here.
+Both require male-to-male jumper cables in order to connect to the Arduino 101 board.

-  1. `USB to TTL Serial Cable`_
+  #. `USB to TTL Serial Cable`_

-  2. FTDI USB to TTL Serial Part #TTL-232R-3V3 http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm
+  #.
+FTDI USB to TTL Serial Part #TTL-232R-3V3
+     http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm

 Connecting JTAG to Arduino 101